-Don’t drive until your doctor says it’s okay.
+Don’t drive until your doctor says it’s OK.
 And never drive if you are taking narcotic pain medication.

 Follow your doctor’s instructions regarding care for your dressing, splint, or cast.
 A supportive dressing, splint, or cast may be applied after surgery to protect your ankle as it heals.